 - Help you develop your thoughts and map out a plan

-- Identify writing patterns that need improvement or correction
+- Identify your strengths as well as writing patterns that need improvement

 - Teach you how to proofread your own work

 - Refer you to more resources specific to your needs

 - Provide editing and formatting support outside of coaching sessions